waltermaffy/rgb-assets/README.md

 # RGB Assets

-A framework for testing mints and transfers of [RGB](rgb.info) assets over Bitcoin.
+RGB Assets is a framework designed for testing the minting and transfers of [RGB](rgb.info) assets over the Bitcoin network.
+Leveraging [rgb-lib-python](https://github.com/RGB-Tools/rgb-lib-python/tree/master), this library offers the following functionalities:

-Using [rgb-lib-python](https://github.com/RGB-Tools/rgb-lib-python/tree/master) this library provides:
-- A FastAPI app with api for minting and sending CFA assets (NFT)
+- A FastAPI application with an API for minting and sending CFA assets (NFTs).
-- A streamlit web interface for a client RGB wallet.
+- A Streamlit web interface serving as a client RGB wallet.
-- CLI to mint NFTs from files
+- Command-line interface (CLI) for minting NFTs from files.
--
-Both minter and client use a WalletService for RGB wallet functionalities.

-WARNING: This code is to be considered as NOT secure.
-It is NOT recommended to use it in mainnet
+⚠️ **WARNING: This code is not intended for use in the mainnet and should not be considered secure.
+Exercise caution while using it.**

 ## Requirements

-Poetry, Docker and docker-compose are required to run this demo.
+Running this demo requires Poetry, Docker, and docker-compose.

-## Testing setup
+## Testing Setup

-Start regtest blockchain services along with FastAPI app with:
+Initiate the regtest blockchain services along with the FastAPI app using the provided script:
 ```shell
 ./services.sh start
 ```

-The app should listen on port 8000 for requests.
-You can see and test enpoints here [http://localhost:8000/docs](http://localhost:8000/docs)
+The app should be accessible on port 8000.
+Explore and test the endpoints here: [http://localhost:8000/docs](http://localhost:8000/docs)

-Run tests with pytest
+Execute tests using pytest:
 ```shell
 poetry run pytest
 ```

-Start streamlit page for client
+Launch the Streamlit page for the client:
 ```shell
 ./services.sh streamlit
 ```

-The streamlit frontend should listen on port 8501 .
-Open your browser at [http://localhost:8501](http://localhost:8501)

-The user can load an image and a mint request will be sent to the minter api.
+The Streamlit frontend should be available on port 8501.
+Open your browser at [http://localhost:8501](http://localhost:8501).
+Users can load an image, triggering a mint request sent to the minter API.

-The MintRequest will have a NFT Definition and a blindend utxo.

-In order to get a blinded utxo from the wallet, some funds are needed.
+The MintRequest comprises a NFT Definition and a blinded UTXO.
+To obtain a blinded UTXO from the wallet, ensure sufficient funds are available.

-You can use these scritps in regtest, to fund a bitcoin address and mine some bitcoin:
+To fund a Bitcoin address and mine some Bitcoin in the regtest environment, use these scripts:
 ```shell
 ./services.sh fund <bitcoin_address>
 ```